peteroupc/peteroupc.github.io/randomfunc.md

 <small><sup id=Note5>(5)</sup> Jeff Atwood, "[**The danger of na&iuml;vet&eacute;**](https://blog.codinghorror.com/the-danger-of-naivete/)", Dec.
 7, 2007.</small>

 <small><sup id=Note6>(6)</sup> If the strings identify database records, file system paths, or other shared resources, special considerations apply, including the need to synchronize access to those resources.
-For uniquely identifying database records, alternatives to random strings include auto-incrementing or sequentially assigned row numbers.</small>
+For uniquely identifying database records, alternatives to random strings include auto-incrementing or sequentially assigned row numbers.
+An important consideration with respect to unique random strings is the nature of the underlying RNG (see my [**RNG recommendation document**](https://peteroupc.github.io/random.html#Unique_Random_Numbers)).</small>

 <small><sup id=Note7>(7)</sup> See also the _Stack Overflow_ question "Random index of a non zero value in a numpy array".</small>